space-bacon/SignSystems/Codex-of-sign-systems.md

 - **TV Commercials**: The use of audiovisual signs to create persuasive messages.
 - **Billboards**: Large-scale advertisements that rely on impactful visuals.
 - **Digital Ads**: The semiotic dimensions of online and social media advertising.
+- **Product Placement**: The integration of brands into entertainment media.
+- **Brand Logos**: Visual symbols representing companies and products.
+- **Jingles**: Auditory signs used in advertising.
+- **Celebrity Endorsements**: The use of famous individuals to convey brand messages.
+- **Packaging Design**: The role of visual and textual signs in product packaging.

 ### Chapter 36: Music Semiotics